zzhenjie01/dsa3101-ay2425s2-team6/webscraping/README.md

 - `scrape()`: Uses NewsAPI to scrape latest ESG-related articles for a list of targeted banks
 - `split(scraped_text_df)`: Splits the scraped text into smaller, manageable chunks for indexing
 - `store_in_elastic(all_splits)`: Creates the Elasticsearch index and indexes the document chunks
-- `retrieve_and_fact_check(query)`: Queries Elasticsearch for relevant documents and performs a fact-checking task using LLMs
+- `retrieve_and_fact_check()`: Retrieves ESG-related claims from corporate reports, queries Elasticsearch for relevant documents and fact-checks them using LLMs

+>[!NOTE]
+>
+>- This script allows you to run different stages of the pipeline independently using command-line arguments.
+>- After fact-checking, the results are saved to `fact_checking.csv`.
+The final CSV includes ESG Claim, Combined News Content, Fact-Check Result and Confidence Score.

 ### 2. **`scrape.py`**
 Handles the scraping of ESG-related articles from NewsAPI.